nobel321/aptamer-gen/README.md

-# Aptamer-Gen AI
+# Hybridization Aptamer Generation Algorithm (HAGA)

-Aptamer-Gen is an AI program designed to predict the binding affinity between a target and a DNA sequence using aptamer prediction methods.
+HAGA is an AI program designed to predict the binding affinity between a target and a DNA sequence using aptamer prediction methods.
 This program leverages deep learning approaches to provide accurate and efficient predictions of aptamer-protein interactions.
 Though it's still in development, currently the project's basic functionalities can be encapsulated in the phrase: **[BLAST]([url](https://blast.ncbi.nlm.nih.gov/Blast.cgi)) for aptamers**

 ## Features